15 Top Hospitality Tech Companies in 2026 Transforming Hotels & Travel

 Hospitality technology companies must prioritize enterprise-grade security, encrypted data storage, and compliance frameworks that protect both properties and guests.

 The true value of hospitality technology companies becomes clear when examining actual implementation results.
-Many success stories involve the use of technology to facilitate room upgrades, leading to higher guest satisfaction and increased revenue.
+Many success stories involve the use of technology to support room upgrades, leading to higher guest satisfaction and increased revenue.

-1. Lafayette Hotels Doubles Direct Bookings and Unifies Operations Across 26 Properties with RMS
+1. Lafayette Hotels doubles direct bookings and unifies operations across 26 properties with RMS

 Lafayette Hotels, a New England-based hospitality group with 26 properties, faced growing complexity as it scaled.
 Multiple PMS platforms, disconnected systems, manual reporting, and costly on-premise servers made it difficult to operate efficiently or deliver a consistent guest experience across locations.

-Results Achieved:
+Results achieved:

 • Over 70% of reservations now come from direct channels, with online direct bookings more than doubling in four years